steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 Equirectangular means they stretched a globe into a rectangle, which makes for easier math for this project. _I Just learned this also!_

+Let's edit the image to crop and simplify the colors

 ![World Map](images/ISS-Map-1-simplified-styles.svg)

 Let's add a red circle in the middle, to represent the International Space Station.
 Do it in your design program OR better yet just open the file in TextEdit and simply pasting this right before the `</svg>`